-But I can well imagine that the original LEGO instructions printed in color is better, although I have never seen them.
+But I can well imagine that the original MOC instructions printed in color is better, although I have never seen them.

 individual stones a little too loose (hubcaps) or even a bit stiff when mating.
 The tires of this model were a bit hard; That was not the case with the VW Beetle.

-Why both LEGO and Lepin have missed this bulky ‘terrain tires’ in this VW camper, I can not understand.
-They are a real break in style, and apparently there are in the range of LEGO / Lepin quite more authentic tires, eg. at the above VW Beetle.
+Why both MOC and Lepin have missed this bulky ‘terrain tires’ in this VW camper, I can not understand.
+They are a real break in style, and apparently there are in the range of MOC / Lepin quite more authentic tires, eg. at the above VW Beetle.

 The assembly according to instructions is easy and (unfortunately) easy.
 If you follow the instructions exactly, you can actually make no mistakes, apart from the mentioned color mix-ups.
 In addition to the typical block stones, this camper also has a whole range of unusual components made of fabric, some of which are also in spray frames known from model construction.
 This is due to the curious model with its ‘dollhouse’ furniture, which also includes window curtains, flower vase, door handles and a folding roof.

 I think that ‘Creator’ models are really children’s toys (from around 8 years old), adults tend to buy these models for nostalgic or ‘collectible’ reasons.
 The ‘Technic’ models, such as the Porsche 911, seem to be much more demanding.

 The greatest challenge in my opinion is in the search for the just needed building blocks of this 3D puzzle.